 In fact, how much our houses go up in value is a common conversation point, more so than how much we earn through salaries!

 Since buying my first flat in London in 2002, I have owned a number of UK properties, four flats and one house in total.
-Every one of them have been my primary residence at the time and lived in them for at least 1-2 years.
-None of the them were purchased with the aim of them making any rental return.
+Every one of them has been my primary residence at the time and lived in them for at least 1-2 years.
+None of them were purchased with the aim of them making any rental return.

 Recently my wife and I discussed buying UK rental properties in the UK again.
 That was until I caught up with a finance guy who has just moved to Malaysia to live/retire who suggested an alternative.
 He mentioned looking at Real Estate Investment Trusts (REITS) as an option to owning property without the headache of managing them.
-So, a truly passive property investment that would be much easier for us and potentially a lot more profitable.
+So, a truly passive property investment would be much easier for us and potentially a lot more profitable.

 Why Do I Want to Invest in UK Property?